aldotestino/hono-openapi-rpc/README.md

 - shadcn/ui components
 - Proxies `/api` requests to the API server

-### packages/schema
+### packages/db

+- Shared Drizzle ORM schema and database client for the monorepo
-- Shared Zod schemas for API and Web
+- Provides schema definitions for users, notes, accounts, sessions, and verification
-- Used for type-safe validation and OpenAPI generation
+- Exports Zod schemas for type-safe validation and OpenAPI generation
+- Used by both API and Web for consistent data modeling and validation

 ## Development Notes